 Many active birders have yet to ‘take the plunge’ to participate in eBird.
 Do you have a slight pang of guilt each time you receive an eBird Alert, knowing that you should be submitting your sightings too?
 It’s okay, many of us have been there.
 This is a chance to have your sightings provide those same resources that you enjoy to your fellow birders, and for you to get even more out of eBird.
-If you do use eBird regularly perhaps you can bring a birding friend into the fold.
-There are lots of field trips that do not enter the eBird world because birders do not take the plunge.
-The distribution maps of the state’s birds could be more complete with more observers contributing.

 Do you want to eBird, but feel that something is stopping you?
 Here are some common misconceptions for those hesitant to use eBird, along with solutions!

 I have been birding for 15 years and it would take too long to catch up!